ziriax/MonoGame.Framework.WpfInterop/MonoGame.Framework.WpfInterop/readme.txt

 This adds Wpf support to MonoGame.

 You can host as many MonoGame controls in Wpf as you want.
+Note that WPF is limited to 60 FPS.

 # Important changes